TheGameDevz/TheGameDevz/README.md

-- 👋 Hi, I’m @TheGameDevz
+~ 👋 Hi, I’m TheGameDevz (Devz for short)
-- 👀 I’m interested in game development
+~ 👀 I’m interested in game development/coding
-- 🌱 I’m currently learning how to code
+~ 🌱 I’m currently learning how to code better
-- 😄 Pronouns: MAN
+~ 😄 Pronouns: MAN
-- ⚡ Fun fact: I am dumb!!
+~ ⚡ Fun fact: I am dumb!!

 <!---
 TheGameDevz/TheGameDevz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.